 Fixed work shifts.
 The evaluation of performance indexes starts from the definition of the range times in which the machine should work.

-The main objectives to reach during the test stage were:
+The main objectives to be achieved during the test stage were:

-Monitoring of the production line state.
+Monitoring the production line state.

-Integration of new bundles in OSGi Framework and new communication protocol in a plug and play mode.
+Integration of new bundles in the OSGi framework and a new communication protocol in a plug and play mode.

 Data transmission policy (acquisition from PLC and sending to the Cloud rate).

-The main variables to estimate during the monitoring stage for performance indexes calculation and maintenance support were: cycle time, average cycle time expected, product code, start, stop, alarm, emergency, good object, discard object, principal actuators installed (motors, pumps, etc.).
+The main variables for estimation during the monitoring stage for performance index calculation and maintenance support were as follows: cycle time, average cycle time expected, product code, start, stop, alarm, emergency, good object, discard object, principal actuators installed (motors, pumps, etc.).

-In order to standardize the settings used by Bundle to access to the production lines memory block for data reading, a standard format has been used as shown in Table 4.
+In order to standardise the settings used by the bundle to access the production lines memory block for data reading, a standard format was used as shown in Table 4.

-Software integration

-In this stage, it is important to develop a new OSGi bundle which on one hand can communicate with the coordinator bundle and on the other hand manage the communication between the Siemens PLC and the gateway.
-The objective is to validate the concept of extensibility, flexibility and interoperability of the developed system and to define a standard for the line configuration process in order to replicate the same solution on other new lines but with different PLC and communication protocol.
-The flexibility of the architecture, thanks to the OSGi framework, gives the possibility to develop one or more bundles associated to the new production line to integrate.
-The developed OSGi bundle differs from the one that manages the Panasonic PLC, in relation to the communication protocol, which in this case is the S7comm (S7 Communication).
-The bundle retrieves periodically PLC data, save them to a buffer and then sends to the Cloud a complete packet containing all the buffer content.
-The scanning time is defined as 1/3 of the machine’s ideal cycle time related to the product code that is in production, while the data transmission time to the Cloud is 3 times the cycle time.
-All parameters can be configured from the Cloud and downloaded to the gateway during the device authentication phase or when a changing configuration occurs.
+In terms of software integration, this stage required developing a new OSGi bundle that can, on the one hand, communicate with the coordinator bundle and, on the other, manage the communication between the Siemens PLC and the gateway.
+The objective was to validate the concept of extensibility, flexibility and interoperability of the developed system and to define a standard for the line configuration process in order to replicate the same solution on other new lines but with different PLCs and communication protocols.
+The flexibility of the architecture due to the OSGi framework offers the possibility of developing one or more bundles associated with the new production line for integration.
+The developed OSGi bundle differed from that managing the Panasonic PLC in terms of the communication protocol, which, in this case, was the S7comm.
+The bundle periodically retrieves PLC data, saves them to a buffer and then sends a complete packet containing all the buffer content to the Cloud.
+The scanning time is defined as 1/3 of the machine’s ideal cycle time related to the product code that is in production, while the data transmission time to the Cloud is three times the cycle time.
+All parameters can be configured from the Cloud and downloaded to the GW during the device authentication phase or when a changing configuration occurs.

-Analysis Aspects
+Analytical aspects